 Tombstone mining is the original reason for the start of this historic old west town.
 Yes, some do wonder: was Tombstone a mining town?
 Mining in Tombstone Arizona is actually what first brought a Variety of Immigrants here!
 So how did it all start?
 Let's get to the beginning of Tombstone Arizona mining history...

 Frederick Brunckow, an 1848 German immigrant with a mining degree, had some mining experience in Europe.
-Hired by Charles Poston's mining company, he quickly rose in the ranks.2
+Hired by Charles Poston's mining company, he rose in the ranks.2

 In 1857 Brunckow explored the area West of what's now Tombstone.
 By 1859 he'd quit Poston's crew, starting his own business.
-He hired three mining professionals, and some laborers from Sonora Mexico.2
+He hired three mining professionals, and laborers from Sonora Mexico.2

 They dug for silver a little Southwest of today's Tombstone city proper.
 Things were going well, until they weren't!
 The laborers killed Brunckow and all but two miners.
 Read the Brunckow Mine History.